AOSC-Dev/scriptlets/aosa-report/README.md

 1. Open the `reporter.py` with your favorite text/code editor
 1. Navigate to line 11, and you will see `AFTER_DATE=...`, change the date value to the start of the reporting cycle (the issues *after* this date will be collected)
+1. Save and close the file
-1. Navigate to line 12, and you need to insert your GitHub access token here.
+1. You now need to prepare your GitHub access token.
 This is required as the anonymous API quota will run out very fast.
-It's recommended to create a new token for this specific script, a token without any permission scope should do the job
+It's recommended to create a new token for this specific script, a token without any permission scope should do the job.
-1. Save and close the file

 ### Usage

-After setting up the script, you can now run it with `python3 reporter.py > generated.txt`.
+After setting up the script, you can now run it with `TOKEN=<your_token> python3 reporter.py > generated.txt`.
 The result will be stored in `generated.txt` also take notice of any warnings issued during the run.

 You need to pay extra attention to issues printed out during the run when reviewing the generated bulletin.